Propositional union closed team logics: Axiomatizations

-and $\mathcal{X}$ is a finite set of $\mathsf{N}$-teams. \end{lemma} \begin{proof} We prove the lemma by induction on the complexity of $\phi$.
-If $\phi(p_{1},\dots,p_{n})=p_{i}$, then we can prove by the usual rules of classical formulas (which are all available or derivable in our system) that
+\begin{proof}[Proof of \Cref{DNF_PU}] We prove the lemma by induction on the complexity of $\phi$.
+If $\phi(p_{1},\dots,p_{n})=p_{i}$, then we can prove by the usual rules of classical formulas (which are all present or derivable in our system) that

 If $\phi=\bot$, then trivially $\bot\dashv\vdash\bigsor\emptyset=\bot$.
 If $\phi=\top$, we derive similarly by the rules of classical formulas that

 Suppose $\alpha(\mathsf{N})$ is a classical formula, and $\alpha\dashv\vdash\bigsor_{X\in\mathcal{X}}\Psi_{X}$.
 We show that $\neg\alpha\dashv\vdash\bigsor_{v\in 2^{\mathsf{N}}\setminus\bigcup\mathcal{X}}\Psi_{\{v\}}$.
 It is sufficient to prove that $\bigsor_{X\in\mathcal{X}}\Psi_{X}\dashv\vdash\bigsor_{v\in \bigcup\mathcal{X}}\Psi_{\{v\}}$, which then implies, by the rules of negation $\neg$ and other usual rules of classical formulas, that $\neg\alpha\dashv\vdash\neg\bigsor_{v\in \bigcup\mathcal{X}}\Psi_{\{v\}}\dashv\vdash\bigsor_{v\in 2^{\mathsf{N}}\setminus\bigcup\mathcal{X}}\Psi_{\{v\}}$.
 Now, we first have by the soundness theorem that $\alpha\dashv\vdash\bigsor_{X\in\mathcal{X}}\Psi_{X}$ implies that $\alpha\equiv\bigsor_{X\in\mathcal{X}}\Psi_{X}$.
 Then, observe that for each $v\in \bigcup\mathcal{X}$, $\{v\}\in \mathcal{X}$.
 Indeed, by Equation (\ref{eq_psi_x_prop}) in Section \ref{sec:expr_comp}, it is easy to see that $\bigcup \mathcal{X}\models\bigsor_{X\in\mathcal{X}}\Psi_{X}$.
 Since the classical formula $\alpha$ is flat, we further have that $\{v\}\models \bigsor_{X\in\mathcal{X}}\Psi_{X}$, which by Equation (\ref{eq_psi_x_prop}) again implies that $\{v\}=X_0$ for some $X_0\in\mathcal{X}$, namely $\{v\}\in\mathcal{X}$.